Home Crosses Pagan symbols Site search

 Railway Station Crosses

-There are lots of them (railway stations, that is) and many include the word 'Cross' in their name, a well-known one being King's Cross Station in London.
+A well-known station is King's Cross in London.
 The primary objective of a railway station is to dispatch and receive passengers and goods, and there is little apparent connection between it and the Christian cross.
 Many airports have chapels or prayer rooms, but these are conspicuously absent in railway stations.

-In Muslim countries such as Indonesia, most railway stations have a Mushala (small Mosque) for travellers to perform Shalat, one of the obligatory five times to pray each day facing the direction of the Kaaba shrine in Mecca.
-Yet in Britain, the home of Anglicanism and Methodism; and in Sweden, where 87% are Lutheran; in Spain, arguably the most conservative country for Roman Catholic imagery; and near the heart of Roman Catholicism itself, the Stazione Roma San Pietro (St. Peter's Station of the Vatican State Railway); chapels, prayer facilities and crosses are a rare sight.
+In Britain, the home of Anglicanism and Methodism; and in Sweden, where 87% are Lutheran; in Spain, arguably the most conservative country for Roman Catholic imagery; and near the heart of Roman Catholicism itself, the Vatican's Stazione Roma San Pietro chapels, prayer facilities and crosses are a rare sight.
 Even where the station includes the name 'Cross'.

 So why do many names of railway stations include that word?
 One reason is pretty obvious: Stations are often situated where a road and railway track cross.
-Another reason is where the station serves railway lines that cross in different directions (Europe's largest station, the Berlin Hauptbahnhof, for example).
+Another reason is where the station serves railway lines that cross in different directions.
 And a third reason is their distant association with a particular Christian cross.
 But this is rare.

 Brent Cross Station - England